phbillet/EzStacking/README.md

 <img src="./screenshots/EZStacking_development_process.png" data-canonical-src="./screenshots/EZStacking_development_process.png" width="50%" height="50%" />

-Fortunately, if the option "**No model optimization**" is not checked in the modeling step, the entire process is automated, you just have to fix the thresholds.
+Fortunately, if the option "**No model optimization**" is not checked in the modeling step, the entire process is automated, you just have to fix the thresholds and choose your models.

 ## Data quality & EDA
 EDA can be seen as a **toolbox** to evaluate **data quality** like: